This parameter identifies the pathname of a connection file to be used to connect to an Enterprise Geodatabase.

 This value is ignored when not using one of the JPEG compression types.

-Determines the resampling type to be used when generating reduced resolution overviews on the destination mosaic dataset.
+Determines the resampling type to be used when generating reduced resolution pyramids on the destination raster dataset.

 Nearest Neighbor is the default value, which provides the fastest output but the poorest quality.
 Cubic Convolution provides the best quality, but can reduce performance when writing.

-More overviews enable better performance when viewing raster data using FME and Esri products.
+More pyramids enable better performance when viewing raster data using FME and Esri products.